 ATTENDANCE

-Regular attendance with strong work ethic will provide the best opportunity for success and is expected of all students.
+Regular attendance with a strong work ethic will provide the best opportunity for success and is expected of all students.
 Since excessive absence from school may result in failure in school subjects, every effort should be made to maintain an excellent attendance record.
-According to New Jersey school law, personal illness, quarantine, death in the immediate family, and state approved religious holidays are the only legal reasons for school absences.
 An absence of three or more days in succession will require remittance by the school nurse.
-Additionally, a student must be present for at least half of the day their presence to be counted as a school day.
+Additionally, a student must be present for at least half of the day to be counted as a school day.
+A day in session shall consist of not less than four hours, exclusive of recess and lunch periods

-Whenever a student is absent from school, parents should telephone the attendance office before 8:20 a.m. on the day of the absence.
+Whenever a student is absent from school, parents should notify the attendance office before 8:20 a.m. on the day of the absence.
 Students must bring a note from their parents on the day of their return and present it to their homeroom teacher.
 The note must be dated and include the student’s full name, date(s) of the absence, reason for the absence and parents or guardian’s signature.
 When a doctor requires that your child remain home from school, please obtain a doctor’s note.
 The doctor’s note must be submitted to the attendance office.
 A note is required even if a telephone call has been received concerning the absence.
-Any doctors note turned in should state, “Please excuse the following individual_________ from school on the following (day or days)_____.”
-An unexcused absence is any absence that is not accompanied by a doctors note.
-If a parent calls in and states their child is not feeling well, that is considered an unexcused absence.
-A vacation is as well.
-Any child is permitted up to 9 unexcused absences.
-Once 10 is reached or 10 is exceeded, truancy is filed.
+Any doctor's note turned in should state, “Please excuse the following individual_________ from school on the following (day or days)_____.”
+Absence due to illness is not considered an excused absence.
+For more details on what qualifies as excused or unexcused absences, please see the “Excused & Unexcused Absences” section below.

 This attendance procedure is in accordance with the State Law (NJAC6:20-1.3;NJJA-18A: 38-25 et. seq), State Department of Education recommendations.
 It is designed to guarantee the maximum educational opportunity for all students.